Pawventures

 3. Feeding right before travel.
 A full stomach plus motion equals vomiting.
 Withhold food for four to six hours before departure.

 4. Forgetting documentation.
 Airlines and hotels can refuse your cat without proper health certificates and vaccination records.
-Prepare paperwork well in advance.
+Prepare paperwork well in advance using our pet travel documents checklist 2026.

 5. Not booking pet-friendly accommodations in advance.
 Showing up at a hotel and hoping they will make an exception for your cat rarely works.